Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Exactly.

-whatever they like.
-And I don't read them out till I read them out.
+And I don't read it out so I read them out.

 aka man of his word with caveats.